aki2274/KOnezumi-AID/README.md

 You can obtain the gRNAs that are present in all transcript variants.

-(if the gene has one transcript, the result is the same as searching by the transcript name)
+(If the gene has one transcript, the result is the same as searching by the transcript name)

 - Search by transcript name